asmundg/travis-runner/README.md

 # travis-runner
-Local job runner for travis using docker
+Local job runner for travis using docker.

+This will execute jobs defined in a .travis.yml file, exiting with an error code if anything fails.

 # Dependencies